 You can disable your account up to once a week.

-If the primary reason you are considering deleting or deactivating your Instagram account is to prevent strangers from viewing your photos, making your Instagram profile private may be a better alternative.
+If the primary reason you are considering deleting or deactivating your Instagram account is to prevent someone from viewing your photos, making your Instagram profile private may be a better alternative.
 This way, your profile and your pictures are not publicly accessible.
 Instead, you must approve each friend who wishes to view your profile.

 From the Instagram app: